FluxML/Flux.jl/docs/src/guide/models/basics.md

 * Flux's [`Chain`](@ref Flux.Chain) works left-to-right, the reverse of Base's `∘`.
   Its contents is stored in a tuple, thus `model2.layers[1].weight` is an array.
-* Flux's layer [`Dense`](@ref Flux.Dense) has only minor differences, mainly that like `struct Poly3{T}` above it has type parameters for its fields -- the compiler does not know exactly what type `layer3s.W` will be, which costs speed.
+* Flux's layer [`Dense`](@ref Flux.Dense) has only minor differences, mainly that like `struct Poly3{T}` above, it has type parameters for its fields -- the compiler does not know exactly what type `layer3s.W` will be, which costs speed.
   Its initialisation uses not `randn` but ??
   It also produces more friendly errors on wrong-size input, and has some performance tricks.